tsai810417/VSEPR-Models/proposal.md

 - [ ] Setup HTML file and canvas tag where the 3D molecule will be rendered

 #### Day 2: Start building the canvas components
+- [ ] Build onClick functions for the buttons
 - [ ] Build the component to render the informations
 - [ ] Build the canvas components of molecule objects, ready to render when called by function